rodorad/platform-wiki-notes/Platform-Deployment-on-OpenStack.md

 ```
 NOTE:_**Some of these variables are obviuos because they were talked about earlier but others are not clear.
 More explanation for every key will be greatly helpfull.**_

 NOTE: _**floating_ip_pool and network_external_id variables names are very confusing.
 A more accurate name would be network_id, network_name.
-It is especially confussing when the name and the variable placeholder don't match.
+It is especially confussing when the variable name and the variable placeholder don't match.
 To a first time reader "floating_ip_pool={name of network}" means i need the name of the floating ip pool which was not explained as a requirement and was not talked about erlier in the document.
 I started reading up on floating ips and how to create them.
 I eventually found the command that listed floating ip pools and found out i had none witch lead me to believe it was the reason why the script wasn't working.**_

 NOTE: _**floating_ip_pool should be changed to network_id={starts with id_HASH.
 Only the HASH should be used, remove 'id_'}**_